Mounting an ephemeral disk in a function

 Open the Terraform configuration file and add the

-mounts: Ephemeral disk mounting parameters:name: Name of the mount point.
-Use this path to access the directory the disk will be mounted to:/function/storage/<mount_point>.size_gb: Ephemeral disk size in GB, e.g.,size=5GB.
+mounts: Ephemeral disk mount settings:name: Name of the mount point.
+The directory with the mounted disk will be accessible at/function/storage/<mount_point>.size_gb: Ephemeral disk size in GB, e.g.,size=5GB.

 Apply the changes: